-Scarlett, of course, pouts because she is secretly in love with Ashley but has not told anyone.
+Scarlett pouts, because of course she's secretly in love with Ashley.
 The suitor, not understanding Scarlett's disappointment, says that "The Wilkes and Hamiltons always marry their own cousins."

 Sound familiar?
 Many Minerd-Miner-Minor relatives married their own cousins too!
 And also those in the Younkin, Harbaugh and Mayle-Male families.

-Later in the film, Scarlett confronts Ashley and demands to know why he is marrying Melanie.
+Later in the film, Scarlett confronts Ashley and demands to know why he is marrying the other woman.
 He responds, "She is like me, part of my blood, and we understand each other."

-Ashley's comments offer insights about why many Minerd- Minard- Miner- Minor descendants married their cousins in Southwestern Pennsylvania and West Virginia in the 19th century.
+Ashley's comments offer insights about why many Minerd- Minard- Miner- Minor descendants married their cousins in Southwestern Pennsylvania and West Virginia in the 19th and early 20th centuries.
 Although marriages of first cousins today are illegal in many states, they were commonplace then, especially in rural communities where clusters of families lived on adjacent farms and were of the same ethnic background and cultures.

 The founder of this website is descended from one such marriage -- Henry Minerd (1809-1890) who married his mother's cousin, Mary "Polly" Younkin (1815-1886).
-Their son Ephraim, in turn, married a cousin Joanna Younkin, and after her death, wed another cousin, Rosetta Harbaugh.
+Their son Ephraim, in turn, married twice, both times to cousins of the Younkin and Harbaugh clans.